 A prequalification will not affect your credit, as during the prequalification stage, only a soft credit pull is done.
 Lenders vary, and some base prequalifications solely on the information provided in the initial application and do not even conduct credit checks.
 But if a lender does run your credit, the prequalification will appear as a soft inquiry on your credit report.

 A preapproval, which is the next step after a prequalification, is different, as this results in a hard credit pull inquiry.
 Since there is a connection between credit inquiries and risk, borrowers who open several accounts within a short period of time may have difficulty paying their bills.
 Plus, excessive inquiries can indicate financial trouble and a desperate need for credit.
 Because hard inquiries impact credit scores, getting preapproved with several lenders may lower your credit score and ultimately affect an approval.

 How to Avoid Credit Damage

 Some home and auto buyers mistakenly confuse a prequalification with a preapproval.
 The processes are very different and the terms aren't interchangeable.
 While a prequalification starts the loan process, the majority of home and auto loan lenders do not verify your credit and income during this process.
-As previously mentioned, some lenders check credit reports during the prequalification period, but these loan officers do not verify financial information and assets.
+As previously mentioned, some lenders check credit reports during the prequalification period with a soft pull, but these loan officers do not verify financial information and assets.
 Verification of information takes place during the preapproval stage.
 The lender will request your tax returns, pay stubs and bank statements.
 If the mortgage or auto lender did not run your credit for the prequalification, the company will run your credit for the preapproval.
 A preapproval letter indicates that you meet the requirements for a home or auto loan.